 2. Have a passion for something?
 Join a meetup group or start one of your own.

 3. Learn something new.
 Whether it is going to a lecture or taking a class.
-These are great opportunities to get to know people the you'll have stuff in common with.
+These are great opportunities to get to know people you’ll have stuff in common with.
 IMPORTANT: Make sure you get there early so that you have time to have a conversation.

 4. Offer someone a lift if you drive to work from the same suburb.
-Or if you're taking the bus save a seat for the person til you reach their stop.
+Or if you’re taking the bus save a seat for the person until you reach their stop.
 Both options are better for the environment too!

 5. Look for tech that might help.
 The Peanut app which connects mums is a great example of this.